ibm-cloud-docs/virtual-servers/vsi_about_transient.md

 * Resources can be reclaimed at any time, without notification.
 * Transient instances cannot use local storage.
 * Transient instances only use SAN-backed storage (balanced, compute, memory).
-* Transient instances cannot use GPU-based flavors.
+* Transient instances cannot use GPU-based profiles.

 ## Next Steps

-After you review and select your virtual server flavor, it's time to provision your transient virtual server.
+After you review and select your virtual server profile, it's time to provision your transient virtual server.
 To get started, review the following information:
 1. [Provisioning selections](../vsi/vsi_public_selections.html)
 2. [Provisioning transient instances](../vsi/vsi_provision_transient.html)